AdelePrism/Magic-System/docs/index.md

-# Adele's Magic System
+# Introduction
 Welcome to the wiki for the magic system I made.
-If you are new, visit the [Basics of Magic](<Magic/Basics of Magic/🧠 Emotions.md>) to learn about the system, and [Elements](<Magic/Elements/⚡️ Shock.md>) for a brief introduction to the 8 elements.
+If you are new, visit the [Basics of Magic](<Magic/Basics of Magic/🧠 Emotions.md>) to learn about the system, and [Elements](<Magic/Elements/⚡️ Shock.md>) for a brief introduction to the 8 elements with examples for how they can be used.